Department of Chiropractic Sciences

 The course will introduce the student to the science, philosophy, art, and history of chiropractic as well as the modern Chiropractic paradigm.

-CH 2110: Palpation II Lecture
+CH 2204: Palpation II

 This course is designed to provide a detailed and practical exploration of the assessment of motion of the spine through palpation.
 With the integration of static and motion findings, the student is expected to begin to formulate diagnostic impressions.